brichi15/thanx_take_home/README.md

 	Ensure environment variables and paths are configured for each depenency above (ie: JAVA_HOME, ANDROID_HOME etc)

+	in android sdk (%ANDROID_HOME%\tools\bin)
+	run "sdkmanager --licenses" and agree to all the licenses

 	PACKAGES:
 		in the command terminal...
 		run "npm install" to ensure all the correct packages are loaded onto the system